troydai/spiffe-helper-rust/README.md

 | openssl | `brew install openssl`             | `sudo apt-get install -y openssl`              | https://www.openssl.org/source/ |

 Feel free to substitute other installation methods (ASDF, Nix, direct downloads, etc.) as long as the resulting binaries land on your `PATH`.
 After installation, run `make tools` again to verify the environment.

+## Local kind cluster

+Use the provided `kind-config.yaml` plus Make targets to spin up a disposable development cluster without touching your global kubeconfig:

+1. Run `make cluster-up`.
+The command creates (or reuses) a kind cluster named `spiffe-helper` and writes a kubeconfig to `./artifacts/kubeconfig`.
+2. Point `kubectl` at the new cluster with `export KUBECONFIG=$(pwd)/artifacts/kubeconfig` and interact as usual.
+3. Tear the cluster down with `make cluster-down`.
+This removes the kind cluster and cleans up the kubeconfig under `./artifacts/`.

+Both targets are idempotent: re-running `make cluster-up` when the cluster already exists refreshes the kubeconfig; `make cluster-down` is a no-op if the cluster is already gone.
+The `artifacts/` directory is gitignored so kubeconfigs remain local-only.